zukalt/mytheresa-test/README.md

 I was expecting poor performance but after adding test cases for search from 50k products it turned out that on my Mac Pro M1 machine it took <3 ms per test (including generation of 50k dataset).
 I didn't improve the algorithm as it looked good enough.
+For the moment it takes O(n) time to find 5 records per query, which can be improved to O(1) if we index the catalog per category and have items sorted by price.

 ## Installation